jdnascim/jdnascim.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a Ph.D. student in Computer Science at the University of Campinas, Brazil, where my advisor is Prof. [Anderson Rocha](https://www.ic.unicamp.br/~rocha/) amd I am a member of [Artificial Intelligence (Recod.ai) lab](http://recod.ai/).
+I am a Ph.D. student in Computer Science at the University of Campinas, Brazil, where my advisor is Prof. [Anderson Rocha](https://www.ic.unicamp.br/~rocha/) and I am a member of [Artificial Intelligence (Recod.ai) lab](http://recod.ai/).

 My areas of research are machine learning and digital forensics.
 Specifically, I work on the development of automated method to determine whether a piece of social media data is related or not to a given forensic event.